 *Students interested in visiting other Alabama campuses must contact the specific campus for visit information and registration as available dates and times vary.

 Find A Location Near You

 TROY Service Centers meet the needs of working adults, including military, government agency civilians, teachers and future business leaders who want the opportunities that come with earning a degree.
 Because adult learners often have different educational needs than traditional students, courses are provided at times and in formats designed around people who work and have other commitments for their time.

 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-IFC Recruitment is the process that a Troy male student will go through to become a potential member of a fraternity at Troy University.
+IFC Recruitment is the process of how a male student becomes a member of a fraternity.
 Fraternity Recruitment at Troy University is facilitated through Formal Fall Recruitment.
-Each man that is signing up for Recruitment must pay a recruitment fee of $30.00.
+Every man who is participating in IFC Recruitment must complete the online registration form and pay the recruitment fee of $30.00.

-Once a Buckley Form (University Agreement Form) is signed, the new member is obligated to that organization.
-If the new member drops for any reason and wishes to not associate with the chapter, then that individual must wait for a period of time to go back through IFC Recruitment before they can accept another bid from another fraternity.
+Once a Buckley Form (University Agreement Form) is signed, the new member is bound to that organization.
+If the new member drops for any reason and wishes to disassociate with the chapter, then that individual is subject to a waiting period to be determined by the IFC before they can participate in recruitment and accept another bid from another fraternity.

-If the individual drops within the first two weeks following Fall Recruitment, then they will have to wait a week to be Continuous Open Bided (COB) through an organization.
-If the individual dropped after the two week grace period, then the student will have to wait until Spring Recruitment.
-Each time a student dropped the organization and joins another, a $30.00 recruitment fee will be assessed to the individual.
+If the individual drops out of the fraternity within the first two weeks following Fall Recruitment, then he will have to wait a week to receive a Continuous Open Bid (COB) from an organization.
+If the individual drops out after the two week grace period, then the he will have to wait until Spring Recruitment to join a fraternity.
+Each time a student drops one organization and joins another, he will be assessed with another $30.00 Recruitment Fee.